AntMousinho/cipherProject/README.md

 # Expected outputs
-- The code below will execute if the .txt files have been moved into your working directory, otherwise use their absolute/relative file paths
+- The code below will execute if the .txt files have been moved into your working directory
+- To test the examples below, move/copy the files from `node_modules/cipherworld-antony-mse-2103-a/text_files` into your current working directory

 * Example 1: Encrypt `testLNEnc.txt` with key `31045` - LetterNumber Cipher
 input code:
 ```
-$ cipherWorld ln enc testLNEnc.txt 31045
+$ cipherWorld character_set.txt ln enc texttestLNEnc.txt 31045
 ```

 expected output: A new text file called `testLNEnc.txt.enc` containing: